 Of course, by itself, this relationship between P_aCO_2 and V_E does not uniquely determine an individual's P_aCO_2 or V_E .
 For this we need a second relationship, based on conservation of mass, which results in an inverse relationship between the two variables, known as the CO_2 excretion hyperbola (Curve C)4.
-This is the graphical representation of the well-known phenemonon that increasing alveolar ventilation cause a decrease in P_aCO_2 .
+This is the graphical representation of the well-known phenemonon that increasing alveolar ventilation causes a decrease in P_aCO_2 .
 The exact position of the hyperbola depends upon CO_2 production as well as barometric and water vapor pressures.
 The intersection of this "ventilatory response" curve and the CO_2 excretion hyperbola uniquely determines steady-state alveolar ventilation and P_aCO_2 .
 In awake subjects, the CO_2 ventilatory response curve consists of two sections: When P_aCO_2 exceeds approximately 46 mmHg, the curve is essentially linear (corresponding to involuntary, medullary control of ventilation).
 Below 46 mmHg, the curve takes on a "hockey stick" appearance because of the effect of consciousness on respiratory control (following voluntary hyperventilation to a P_aCO_2 of 20 mmHg, awake individuals do not become apneic).
-On the other hand, in spontaneously breathing, anesthetized patients even slight decreases in P_aCO_2 resulting from manual hyperventilation ventilation may completely abolish spontaneous ventilatory efforts; in this case the "tail" of the curve becomes linear (curve B); the intersection of the response curve with the abscissa becomes the "apneic threshold," below which spontaneous ventilation ceases.
+On the other hand, in spontaneously breathing anesthetized patients, even slight decreases in P_aCO_2 resulting from manual hyperventilation may completely abolish spontaneous ventilatory efforts; in this case the "tail" of the curve becomes linear (curve B); the intersection of the response curve with the abscissa becomes the "apneic threshold," below which spontaneous ventilation ceases.
 Interestingly, there is a hysteresis effect; once ventilatory drive is abolished by hyperventilation, it is necessary for P_aCO_2 to increase several mmHg above the apneic threshold before spontaneous ventilation will resume (line B').
 The central ventilatory response to CO_2 is relatively slow; minute ventilation does not reach a new, steady state value until 4-5 min after a step change in P_aCO_2 .

-For any individual, the CO_2 ventilatory response curve is not fixed: its slope and displacement are critically dependent upon a second, peripheral ventilatory control system, whose sensors are located in the carotid bodies.
-While these sensors primarily respond to decreases in P_aO_2 , they also respond to decreases in pH and (during hypoxia) to increases in P_aCO2.
-As oxygen saturation decreases, the slope of the ventilatory response to CO2 increases, producing a family of CO2 response curves (the so-called "Oxford Fan", Figure 3).
+For any individual, the CO2 ventilatory response curve is not fixed: its slope and displacement are critically dependent upon a second, peripheral ventilatory control system, whose sensors are located in the carotid bodies.
+While these sensors primarily respond to decreases in P_aO_2 , they also respond to decreases in pH and (during hypoxia) to increases in P_aCO_2 .
+As oxygen saturation decreases, the slope of the ventilatory response to CO_2 increases, producing a family of CO_2 response curves (the so-called "Oxford Fan", Figure 3).
 Therefore, when measuring hypercarbic ventilatory response, it is necessary to maintain a constant degree of hypoxic stimulation.
 This is usually achieved by using high inspired oxygen concentrations, effectively "turning off" the hypoxic drive mechanism.
 Of course, the slope and/or displacement of the hypercarbic ventilatory response are affected by many of the drugs used by anesthesiologists; changes in these variables are sensitive indicators of the effects of drugs on ventilatory control.
-In contrast, measurements of resting ventilation and P_aCO2 are relatively insensitive to the effects of drugs on ventilatory control.
-As shown in figure 1, a drug which causes a 50% decrease in the
+In contrast, measurements of resting ventilation and P_aCO_2 are relatively insensitive to the effects of drugs on ventilatory control.
+As shown in figure 2, a drug which causes a 50% decrease in the ventilatory response to CO_2 may cause resting P_aCO_2 to increase by only 2 or 3 mmHg with a correspondingly small decrease in resting minute ventilation.
+These changes are likely to be completely obscured by normal intra and intersubject variability as well as by the acute hyperventilation associated with obtaining an arterial sample.